AshHipgrave/CnC_Renegade/README.md

 # Command & Conquer Renegade

-Custom fork of C&C: Renegade at getting the game up and running on modern Windows PC's.
+Custom fork of C&C: Renegade aimed at getting the game up and running on modern Windows PC's.

 ## Roadmap